Test your skills on our all Hosting services and get 15% off!

 Differences

-• Yarn: Uses a yarn.lock file to lock down the versions of package dependencies, ensuring consistent installs across different environments.
+• Yarn: Uses a yarn.lock file to lock package dependency versions, ensuring consistent installations across environments.

 • npm: Introduced a similar feature with package-lock.json in npm 5.